Day 7: Warner Springs 109.5 to mile 131.4 (22 miles, 35km)

 I needed a new strategy to adapt to the desert, I can’t fight it.
 So this morning I was up at 3:30am and out the gate by 4 am with the aim to get as many miles in before midday as I could, wait out the heat, snoozing in the shade and continue on into the evening from around 5pm.

 Actually I was aiming to get to Mike’s Place by midday, a full 18 miles and a full days hiking for the average punter.

 Leaving in the cool morning air was awesome!
 The miles came quickly and I didn’t have to touch water for 2 hours, although I did ‘camel up’ before leaving Warner Springs.

 By 9am the sweat was starting to pour out on the ascent up.
 My umbrella coming in handy again.
-It must be at least 10C cooler that thing.
+It must be at least 10C cooler under that thing.

 I’ve walked more than most today and haven’t got a huge second wind for the evening, maybe another 6 miles.